SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_GPS_Tracking.md

 ### Configuration of files

-Before the driver can start reading the files, they first need to be configured.
-The entire **path** to the file needs to be specified for the driver to be able to read the file.
+Before the connector can start reading the files, they first need to be configured.
+The entire **path** to the file needs to be specified for the connector to be able to read the file.

 The files need to be configured on the **Configuration** page:

 - **Static Timetable File**
 - **Real Time Running File**

 If there are any errors reading the files, then this error will be displayed in the **status** of each file.
-Note that the driver will always try to first read and process the real time file, before trying the static one.
+Note that the connector will always try to first read and process the real time file, before trying the static one.

 ### Configuration of stations